 Cuts and Scrapes

 Banged up knees, grazes from stray tree branches and cuts and abrasions are all a part of a happy childhood.
-When it comes to providing first aid for your family’s minor scrapes, you’ve got two things in mind: you want to help relieve your child’s pain while helping to prevent infection.
-With mundicare® Antiseptic Gel and Spray – made with natural, single origin Australian melaleuca oil – in your home first aid kit, you can feel confident that you and your family are prepared.
+When it comes to providing first aid for your family’s minor scrapes, we’ve got you covered.
+With mundicare® Antiseptic – made with natural, single origin Australian Melaleuca Oil – in your home first aid kit, you can feel confident that you and your family are prepared.

 Treatment – Cuts and Scrapes